MyGitUsername/mygitusername.github.io/_posts/2021-12-23-add-youtube-channel-to-rss.md

 in your respective RSS reader

-Unforunately, youtube's RSS feed does not contain an embedded video; instead, it provides a link to watch the video on their website.
+Unfortunately, YouTube's RSS feed does not contain an embedded video; instead, it provides a link to watch the video on their website.
 If you prefer to avoid youtube.com altogether options include: